James Thomas Lynn

-James Thomas Lynn (February 27, 1927 – December 6, 2010) was an American cabinet officer and government official.
-He served as the Secretary of Housing and Urban Development from 1973 until 1975 and as the director of the Office of Management and Budget from 1975 until 1977.
+James Thomas Lynn (February 27, 1927 – December 6, 2010) was an American government official who served as the 4th secretary of housing and urban development from 1973 until 1975 and as the 22nd director of the Office of Management and Budget from 1975 until 1977.

 Early life

 Lynn was born in Cleveland, Ohio, on February 27, 1927, to Frederick Robert Lynn and Dorthea Estelle Lynn (née Petersen).
 In 1948, he graduated summa cum laude from Western Reserve University (now known as Case Western Reserve University), and in 1951 graduated magna cum laude from Harvard Law School.
 At Harvard Law School Lynn was the case editor of the Harvard Law Review.

 Career

 He worked for Jones, Day, Cockley and Reavis, Cleveland's biggest law firm, became a partner in 1960 and was there until 1969, when he was named general counsel for the Department of Commerce.
 In 1971, he became Under Secretary of Commerce.

 President Nixon appointed Lynn to serve as the U.S. Secretary of Housing and Urban Development from February 2, 1973 until February 5, 1975.
 President Gerald R. Ford appointed him to director of the Office of Management and Budget from February 10, 1975 until January 20, 1977.